 To get maximum engine life, always warm up the engine before starting off.
 Never accelerate hard with a cold engine!
-To see whether or not the engine is warm, check if it responds to the throttle normally.
+To see whether or not the engine is warm, check if it responds to the throttle normally with the choke knob turned off.